TAE Technologies: The ^{11}B(p,α)αα aneutronic reaction

 An essential component of the design is the use of "advanced fuels", i.e. fuels with primary reactions that do not produce neutrons, such as hydrogen and boron-11.
 FRC fusion products are all charged particles for which highly efficient direct energy conversion is feasible.
 Neutron flux and associated on-site radioactivity is virtually non-existent.
-So unlike other nuclear fusion research involving deuterium and tritium, and unlike nuclear fission, no radioactive waste is created.
-The hydrogen and boron-11 fuel used in this type of reaction is also much more abundant.
+So no radioactive waste is created, unlike the short-term byproducts produced in nuclear fusion research involving deuterium and tritium, and unlike the long half life radioactive waste created in nuclear fission.
+The hydrogen and boron-11 fuel used in this type of reaction is also much more abundant than the fuel used in nuclear fission.

 TAE Technologies relies on the clean ^{11}B(p,α)αα reaction, also written ^{11}B(p,3α), which produces three helium nuclei called α−particles (hence the name of the company) as follows: